-Instead of seeking equalities it makes sense to search for sharp inequalities and try to find functions $f$ and boundary data for which one can obtain sharp bounds on integrals of the form \eq{0.5}.
-If $\BE=\Grad\BU$ and affine boundary conditions $ \BU=\BD\Bx$ on $\Md\GO$ are imposed, then one possible value of $\BE$ in the interior of $\GO$ is of course $\BE=\BD^T$ (we take the convention that $\Grad U_1, \Grad U_2, \ldots{},\Grad U_{\ell}$ are the columns, not rows, of $\Grad\BU$, so that $\BE$ is a $d\times\ell$ matrix), and functions $f$ that satisfy the inequality \beq \int_\GO f(\BE(\Bx))\,d{\Bx}\geq \int_\GO f(\BD^T)\,d{\Bx}=|\GO|f(\BD^T) \eeq{0.9} are called quasiconvex and for such functions the inequality is obviously sharp.
+Instead of seeking equalities we search for sharp inequalities and try to find functions $f$ and boundary data for which one can obtain sharp bounds on integrals of the form \eq{0.5}.
+Thus, whereas the divergence theorem is an equality relating to the integral of a linear function of $\BE$ to boundary fields, we derive sharp inequalities relating the integral of certain quadratic functions of $\BE$ to boundary fields, for certain boundary fields.
+This is the sense in which our sharp inequalities generalize the divergence theorem.
+If $\BE=\Grad\BU$ and affine boundary conditions $ \BU=\BD\Bx$ on $\Md\GO$ are imposed, then one possible value of $\BE$ in the interior of $\GO$ is of course $\BE=\BD$ (we follow the usual convention that $\Grad U_1, \Grad U_2, \ldots{},\Grad U_{\ell}$ are the rows of $\Grad\BU$, so that $\BE$ is a $\ell\times d$ matrix), and functions $f$ that satisfy the inequality \beq \int_\GO f(\BE(\Bx))\,d{\Bx}\geq \int_\GO f(\BD)\,d{\Bx}=|\GO|f(\BD) \eeq{0.9} are called quasiconvex and for such functions the inequality is obviously sharp.
 (Here $|\GO|$ denotes the volume of $\GO$).
-There is a large literature on examples of quasiconvex functions which include convex and polyconvex functions.
+For a good introduction to quasiconvexity the reader is referred to the book of Dacorogna \cite{Dacorogna:2007:DMC} and references therein.
+As discussed there, examples of quasiconvex functions include convex and polyconvex functions.
 So far only the quadratic quasiconvex functions have been completely characterized: see Tartar and Murat \cite{Tartar:1979:CCA, Murat:1985:CVH, Tartar:1985:EFC}.
-In particular, the quadratic function $f(\Grad\BU)$ is quasiconvex if and only if $f(\BH)$ is non-negative for all rank-one $d\times\ell$ matrices $\BH$.
+In particular, the quadratic function $f(\Grad\BU)$ is quasiconvex if and only if $f(\BH)$ is non-negative for all rank one $\ell\times d$ matrices $\BH$.
 One of contributions of this paper is to show that for quadratic quasiconvex functions that are sharply quasiconvex, sharp bounds on the integral \eq{0.5} can be obtained for a wide variety of boundary conditions, and not just affine ones.
-We emphasize (see p.26 of \cite{Morrey:1952:QSM} and \cite{Ball:1985:BPI}) that it follows from an example of Terpstra\cite{Terpstra:1938:DBF} and has shown more simply by Serre\cite{Serre:1981:CLH, Serre:1983:ROE} that there are quadratic quasiconvex functions that are not the sum of a convex quadratic function and a null-Lagrangian.
+We emphasize (see p.26 of \cite{Morrey:1952:QSM} and \cite{Ball:1985:BPI}) that it follows from an example of Terpstra\cite{Terpstra:1938:DBF}, and was shown more simply by Serre\cite{Serre:1981:CLH, Serre:1983:ROE}, that there are quadratic quasiconvex functions that are not the sum of a convex quadratic function and a null-Lagrangian.
 (Terpstra's results imply that such quadratic forms exist only if $\ell\geq 3$ and $d\geq 3$).
 This indicates that, in general, the sharp bounds we obtain cannot be obtained using null-Lagrangians.

 We allow for more general fields $\BE(\Bx)$, namely those with $m$ components $E_r(\Bx),~r=1,2,\ldots{},m$, that derive from some real or complex potential $\BU(\Bx)$, with $\ell$ components $U_1(\Bx),\ldots{},U_{\ell}(\Bx)$ through the equations \beq E_{r}(\Bx)= \sum_{q=1}^{\ell}L_{rq}U_{q}(\Bx), \eeq{1.1} for $r=1,2,\ldots{},m$, where $L_{rq}$ is the differential operator \beq L_{rq}=A_{rq}+\sum_{h=1}^t\sum_{a_1,\ldots{},a_h=1}^{d} A_{rqh}^{a_1\ldots{}a_h} {\Md\over\Md x_{a_1}}{\Md\over\Md x_{a_2}}\ldots{\Md\over\Md x_{a_h}} \eeq{1.2} of order $t$ in a space of dimension $d$ with real or complex valued constant coefficients $A_{rq}$ and $A_{rqh}^{a_1\ldots{}a_h}$ , some of which may be zero.